rgehrsitz/rex/README.md

 ### 3. Redis Setup

 Purpose:
-The redis_setup executable initializes the Redis database with default values necessary for the REX system.
+The redis_setup executable initializes the Redis database with default values necessary for some testing of the REX system.
 It also provides a CLI for modifying values during debugging.

 How to Build: